-Our fantastic Eco Council, led by Madam Jones and the Year 6 Eco Councillors, Olivia and Sophia, are working hard to promote being Eco-aware to all our children and families.
+Our fantastic Eco Council, led by Madam Jones and the Year 6 Eco Councillors, Lewis and Sienna, are working hard to promote being Eco-aware to all our children and families.

 OPPORTUNITIES FOR NATURE ACTIVITIES

 I am sure we are all thankful that the weather is currently so beautiful.
 Spring has sprung and therefore there are many opportunities for us to engage with the nature on our doorsteps – either in our gardens or out on our currently permitted daily walks.
 Many people have lost their connection with nature and this time gives us the perfect excuse to re-engage with the beauty and wonder of our planet.
 At a time when our ‘normality’ has had to change, it is wonderful to observe nature where it definitely is ‘business as usual’!

 This year marks the 300th anniversary of the first ecologist Gilbert White.
 From his home in Selborne, he kept a nature diary of his observations of his garden.
 In his honour, it would be great if the children of Bentley could all keep their own nature diaries.
 These observations can be as simple as a record of the visit of early butterflies such as Yellow Brimstones and Tortoiseshells as well as different species of birds visiting the bird feeder.
 Children can draw pictures and take photos, write poems and paint.
 I would love to see the children’s nature diaries back at school when life returns to normal.